defund12/defund12.org/.github/ISSUE_TEMPLATE/EMAIL_REQUEST.md

 **_Until you provide this content, we cannot post your city._**

 Follow our [email style guidelines](https://github.com/defund12/defund12.org/blob/gh-pages/EMAIL_TEMPLATE_STYLE_GUIDE.md) for quicker acceptance.
+If the email style guide isn't followed, your issue will be closed.

 Remember that messages must be city-specific and focused on defunding the police.
 If your message is copied from an external source, please provide a link to the original source.

 Your request will be **closed** until you reply with the necessary content.
 Thank you!
 -->